alexsloot00/WiFi-based-landmark-estimation/README.md

 - Created figures

 ## Requirements
-- The Matlab files for the WSR toolbox must be run on a Linux system for the .mexa64 extension to function.
+- The Matlab files for the WSR toolbox must be run on a Linux system for the .mexa64 file to work.